zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 # Part III Experimental validation of the Closed-Loop heading Control

-Experimental tests were performed to validate the proposed **Closed-Loop heading Control**
+Experimental tests were performed to validate the proposed **Closed-Loop heading Control**.

 Without feedback control: